 - your ex has refused to consent and that consent was unreasonable.

-Once such an application has been made, you will be a party to court proceedings that will involve you in time and expense to deal with and may well impact upon the terms of any future Child Arrangements Order.
+Once such an application has been made, you will be a party to court proceedings involving you in time and expense.
+The proceedings may also impact the terms of any future Child Arrangements Order.

-Should you need to apply for permission from the court to take your child abroad on holiday, an application must be made for a Specific Issue Order under section 8 of the Children Act 1989.
+Should you need to apply for permission from the court to take your child abroad on holiday, you must apply for a Specific Issue Order under section 8 of the Children Act 1989.
 In making a decision, the court will consider the welfare and best interests of the child or children, taking into consideration:

 - the Welfare Checklist at section 1(3) of the Children Act 1989;